 Salisbury Township's pension plan is a single-employer cash balance pension plan controlled by the provisions of Ordinance No. 102 adopted pursuant to Act 15 of 1974.
 The plan participates in the Pennsylvania Municipal Retirement System (PMRS), which is an agent multi-employer public employee retirement system that acts as a common investment and administrative agent for participating municipal pension plans.
 PMRS issues a separate Comprehensive Annual Financial Report (CAFR).
 The CAFR is available on the PMRS website and can be obtained by contacting the PMRS accounting office.
-The PMRS issued reports are a year behind and the following information is for the year ending December 31, 2020.
+The PMRS issued reports the following information is for the year ending December 31, 2022.